MaximeMRF/v7-docs/content/start/pick_your_path.md

 - The server is responsible for rendering your views.
 - Your controllers return HTML instead of JSON.
-- And navigation between pages happens through traditional page loads or progressively enhanced requests.
+- Navigation between pages happens through traditional page loads or progressively enhanced requests.

 This approach embraces the web's native capabilities and keeps most of your application's logic on the server where you have full control.